Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Discussion

 The apparent inner radii of $R_{\rm in} \approx 17$--38\,km obtained from \texttt{diskbb} fits are consistent with accretion extending to or near the ISCO of GRS~1915+105 once standard corrections are applied.
-The \texttt{diskbb} normalization yields an apparent radius that must be corrected for spectral hardening and the zero-torque inner boundary condition following \citet{Kubota1998}: the combined correction factor is $\kappa = \xi f_c^2$, where $\xi = 0.412$ accounts for the boundary condition offset and $f_c$ is the spectral hardening (colour correction) factor.
-The canonical value $f_c \approx 1.7$ \citep{ShimuraTakahara1995} gives $\kappa \approx 1.19$; however, at the near-Eddington luminosities characteristic of GRS~1915+105, detailed atmosphere modelling indicates that $f_c$ can approach $\sim$2.0 \citep{Davis2019}, which raises the correction factor to $\kappa \approx 1.65$ and brings our apparent radii into the range $\sim$28--63\,km ($\sim$1.5--3.4\,$R_g$ for $M = 12.4\,M_\odot$; \citealt{reid2014grs}).
-These corrected values are broadly consistent with the ISCO radius of $R_{\rm ISCO} \approx 1.24\,R_g \approx 23$\,km expected for the near-extreme spin $a_* > 0.98$ measured by \citet{McClintock2006}.
-The lower end of the uncorrected range lying below the ISCO is a well-understood systematic: at near-Eddington accretion rates, the disk enters the slim-disk regime \citep{abramowicz1988slim, Watarai2000} in which the radial temperature profile flattens from $T \propto r^{-3/4}$ toward $T \propto r^{-1/2}$.
-Because \texttt{diskbb} assumes the steeper thin-disk profile, it systematically underestimates the emitting area, yielding apparent radii below the true ISCO even when the disk physically extends to it.
-This interpretation is directly supported by \citet{Zoghbi2016}, who showed using simultaneous \textit{NuSTAR} and \textit{Chandra} data that the reflection-inferred inner radius of GRS~1915+105 remains approximately constant near the ISCO throughout the heartbeat cycle, while the \texttt{diskbb} radius varies by $\sim$30\%, a result they attribute to phase-dependent changes in $f_c$ rather than true geometric motion of the disk inner edge.
-Our measured $R_{\rm in}$ values are therefore physically reasonable, and the phase-to-phase variation we observe reflects the cyclic radiation-pressure instability rather than any departure of the disk from the vicinity of the ISCO.
+The \texttt{diskbb} normalization yields an apparent radius that must be corrected for spectral hardening and the zero-torque inner boundary condition following \citet{Kubota1998}: the combined correction factor is $\kappa = \xi f_c^2$, where $\xi = 0.412$ accounts for the boundary condition offset and $f_c$ is the spectral hardening (color correction) factor.
+The canonical value $f_c \approx 1.7$ \citep{ShimuraTakahara1995} gives $\kappa \approx 1.19$; however, at the near-Eddington luminosities characteristic of GRS~1915+105, detailed atmosphere modeling indicates that $f_c$ can approach $\sim$2.0 \citep{Davis2019}, which raises the correction factor to $\kappa \approx 1.65$ and brings our apparent radii into the range $\sim$28--63\,km ($\sim$1.5--3.4\,$R_g$ for $M = 12.4\,M_\odot$; \citealt{reid2014grs}).
+These corrected values are broadly consistent with the ISCO of GRS~1915+105 ($R_{\rm ISCO} \approx 1.24$--$1.6\,R_g$, or $\sim$23--30\,km, depending on the precise spin within the near-extreme range $a_* > 0.98$ measured by \citealt{McClintock2006}).
+At near-Eddington accretion rates the disk also enters the slim-disk regime \citep{abramowicz1988slim, Watarai2000}, in which the radial temperature profile flattens from $T \propto r^{-3/4}$ toward $T \propto r^{-1/2}$; \texttt{diskbb} assumes the steeper thin-disk profile and therefore systematically underestimates the emitting area, which can place the uncorrected $R_{\rm in}$ values below the true ISCO even when the disk physically extends to it.